ahendriksen/cone_balls/README.md

 ## License

 This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgements
+* To Willem Jan Palenstijn for useful advice and discussion.